CodingSummer23/cs23_twitter/README.md

 ## Week 1
 We created the project, added a ```tweets``` application and created the Tweet model.
 Then created a simple ```feed``` page to check database connectivity.

+## Week 2
+We created a login form leading to the profile page (pages are still just placeholders)